 Together with a relatively thin bezel, the XXL-large case allowed for an impressive face real estate with enough space both for the small seconds indicator (placed at 9 o’clock) and hours sub-dial (at 3 o’clock), as well as for a complete set of the huge, luminous hour markers and an oversized minute hand.

 Yes, as the name tells us, this is a watch of a pretty rare “regulator” type.

-Although, when it comes to casual watches, some people find the setup a trifle inconvenient, the layout looks outstanding when the primary function of the watch is to count down time, which is measured in minutes.
+Although, when it comes to casual watches, some people find the setup a trifle inconvenient, the layout looks outstanding when the primary function is to count-down time, which is measured in minutes.

 Besides a scratch-resistant ceramic bezel inlay in Oris traditional color (looks like Indigo to me, but I am not sure), the watch also features a helium escape valve that prevents the sapphire crystal from popping out during decompression.